#

 - colors-usage - adding colors to the usage text

-- command-groups - grouping sub-commands in logical sections
+- command-groups - grouping subcommands in logical sections

 - custom-strings - configuring the script's error and usage texts